aitomatic/dana/README.md

 # DXA - Domain-Expert Agent Framework

-# Top-level module
+## Top-level module

 DXA is a framework for building and deploying intelligent agents powered by Large Language Models (LLMs).
-These agents combine cognitive abilities, domain expertise, and external resources to solve complex problems.
+At its core are Workflows that define what agents can do - from simple Q&A to complex research patterns.
+These agents combine workflows with cognitive abilities, domain expertise, and external resources to solve complex problems.

-Through a composable architecture, DXA enables both rapid deployment of standard agent configurations and full customization when needed, guided by the principle that simple things should be easy and complex things should be possible.
+Through a composable architecture, DXA enables both rapid deployment of standard workflows and full customization when needed, guided by the principle that simple things should be easy and complex things should be possible.

 ## Documentation Map